mcitomi/http-audio-line-streamer/readme.md

-# Stream your audio line over HTTP
+# Stream your audio line over HTTP 💫
+​H.A.L.
+Streamer is a simple Node.js-based application that allows you to stream an audio line (such as a virtual sound card or microphone) over HTTP.
+The project aims to provide an easy-to-use and configurable solution for streaming audio data.

 <img src="https://imgur.com/ES5kpwZ.png">

 ## Required softwares:
-- A virtual audio cable mod: Recommended: https://vb-audio.com/Cable/
+- A virtual audio cable mod: Recommended: https://vb-audio.com/Cable/ (or https://vb-audio.com/Voicemeeter/)
 - FFmpeg: https://ffmpeg.org/ (be available in environment variables)
 - NodeJS
 ### NPM modules